 The application process is long especially if you are on a small device.
 We leveraged accordion-like sections to save real estate.
 Users can then jump back to different parts of the application without the inconvenience of load times.

 Anytime in the application process you can add additional people to the application.
 For example if you are applying with roommates or your partner, however for security purposes you cannot access other accounts.

-We identified where emails and notifications needed to be sent out via SMS to let users know that status of their application.
-This part was crucial to the success off the new app.
+We identified where emails and notifications needed to be sent out via SMS to let users know the status of their application.
+This part was crucial to the success of the new app.